-After receiving your complaint, we will assess the information you have provided in order to decide what action, if any, we should take.
+After receiving your complaint, we will assess the information you have provided along with our knowledge of the agency and their policies and procedures to help us decide what action, if any, we should take.

-If we decide not to any action on your matter, you will be provided with reasons for our decision.
+If we decide not to any action on your matter, we will provide you with reasons for our decision.

-If we decide to act on your complaint, we may contact the agency about your concerns.
+If we decide to act on your complaint, we may contact the agency about your concerns by making preliminary inquiries (Section 13 Ombudsman Act 1974).
 Often, the agency will give a solution or an explanation that satisfies us.
-If this happens, we will contact you within four weeks to let you know the results.
+If this happens, we will contact you within four weeks to let you know the progress of your complaint.